 What is a Downdraft Table?
-How does it work?
+How Does it Work?

-Downdraft table, a powerful, steel-made, motor-run asset, makes working with small tools and compact machinery considerably more efficient.
+Downdraft tables, a powerful, steel-made, motor-run asset, makes working with small tools and compact machinery considerably more efficient.
 To protect the motors, many downdraft tables have pierced table tops with filters that collect all the dust.

 Application of downdraft tables